sdg7onado/Outboxer-Proxima-Postgres2AMPQ-Kafka-Redis/README.md

 Outboxer can either be configured via a `outboxer.properties` file or via environment variables.
 The following properties are supported:

+**Database Properties**
 - `database.hostname` The database host name
 - `database.port` The database port
 - `database.user` The database username
 - `database.password` The database password
 - `database.dbname` The database name
 - `database.server.name` The unique name that identifies this debezium PostgreSQL connector

+**Schema Properties**
+- `schema.include.list` An optional, comma-separated list of regular expressions that match names of schemas for which you want to capture changes.
+[Debezium Documentation](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-schema-include-list)

+**Table Properties**
+- `table.include.list` An optional, comma-separated list of regular expressions that match fully-qualified table identifiers for tables whose changes you want to capture.
+[Debezium Documentation:](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-table-include-list)

+**Offset Properties**
-- `table.include.list` The name of the outbox table
+- `offset.storage` The name of the Java class that is responsible for persistence of connector offsets.
+It must implement <…​>.OffsetBackingStore interface.
 - `offset.storage.file.filename` The file where outboxer should store its current offset.
 The offset is a location in Postgres write-ahead log.
 Debezium uses this offset to track which records have been processed.
 After a restart outboxer uses the stored offset as the resume point where to start processing records.
 If outboxer runs inside a container, this file should be storage outside the container (for example in a docker volume).
 This ensures that the file does survive container restarts.
+Path to file where offsets are to be stored.
+Required when offset.storage is set to the <…​>.FileOffsetBackingStore.
+- `offset.flush.interval.ms` Interval at which to try committing offsets.
+The default is 1 minute.

+**Publsher Properties**
 - `publisher.amqp.url` The url to the AMQP broker
 - `publisher.amqp.exchange` The AMQP exchange on which the events should be published.
 - `publisher.amqp.retries` How often a failed event publication should be retried
 - `publisher.amqp.retry.delay` The delay before performing retry

+**Transformer Properties**
 - `transforms.outbox.table.field.event.id` The name of the column containing the unique event id
 - `transforms.outbox.table.field.event.routing_key` The name of the column containing the event routing key
 - `transforms.outbox.table.field.event.payload` The name of the column containing the event payload